angeo-dev/awesome-magento-aeo/README.md

 Measuring whether any of the above works.
 Crawl access, citation share and rendering quality are three separate questions, and most auditing still happens inside general SEO suites rather than AEO-specific tools.
 Amasty, Mageworx and Webkul all include audit or analytics features and are listed in the sections above.

 - [Mirasvit](https://mirasvit.com/magento-2-mcp-ai-integration.html) - Store-wide crawler for issues that block extraction, alongside an MCP server with OAuth 2.1 and role-based permissions and an ACP integration.
 Commercial.
-- [PageSpeed Insights Agentic Browsing](https://pagespeed.web.dev/) - Google's hosted Lighthouse audit grades how ready a page is for AI agents, checking for `llms.txt` at the domain root and registered WebMCP tools.
-Not Magento-specific, and marked experimental.
-Free.
 - [angeo/module-aeo-audit](https://packagist.org/packages/angeo/module-aeo-audit) - Weighted signal audit across robots, discovery files, schema, sitemap and feed, with CrUX data and a CI failure threshold.
 MIT, released.
 - [angeo/module-aeo-brand-visibility](https://packagist.org/packages/angeo/module-aeo-brand-visibility) - Tracks brand recall and citation rate across major assistants, with competitor share-of-voice.
 MIT, released.

-Two hosted options need no installation: the [angeo.dev AEO scan](https://angeo.dev/ai-magento-audit) reads discovery and agentic signals for any storefront URL, and Bing Webmaster Tools reports citation counts, cited pages and grounding queries under its AI Performance view — still the only free first-party count of how often an AI system cited a site.
+Three hosted options need no installation, none of them Magento-specific.
+Google's [PageSpeed Insights](https://pagespeed.web.dev) added an Agentic Browsing category in Lighthouse 13.3 that grades how ready a page is for AI agents, checking for `llms.txt` at the domain root and registered WebMCP tools; the category is marked experimental.
+The [angeo.dev AEO scan](https://angeo.dev/ai-magento-audit) reads discovery and agentic signals for any storefront URL, and Bing Webmaster Tools reports citation counts, cited pages and grounding queries under its AI Performance view — still the only free first-party count of how often an AI system cited a site.
 Google Search Console added generative AI reporting in June 2026, but it exposes impressions rather than citations.

 ## Reading